Summary of Legislative Activity | September 2024

 Amends the Architects Licensure Law, further providing for title of act, for short title, adding the provision of interior design services as a certified interior designer and providing for the certification of interior designers, for declaration of purpose, provides for definitions, for creation of board and appointment and term of members and officers, for organization of board, adding a director’s designee and two members who shall represent the public at large and one member who shall be a certified interior designer, for powers of board, for duties of board, for examination and qualification of applicants, for reciprocal licensing, prohibits an individual from the practice of architecture or use of the title of architect without being issued a license by the board, provides for a biennial renewal of architects and requires a minimum of 24 hours of continuing education in the subject areas of health, safety and welfare and verification of jurisdiction, documentation of successful completion of the continuing education requirement and allows for an individual who is applying for initial licensure to be exempt from continuing education requirements, allows the board to waive all or part of the continuing education requirements issuance and renewal of certificates, for payment and disposition of fees and for seal of architect; providing for architectural firm registration and for architectural firm names; further providing for permitted practices, for existing licenses, for existing rules and regulations and for unauthorized practice prohibited; providing for certification of interior designers, requires an applicant for certification submit evidence satisfactory to the board that the applicant has met the eligibility requirements to take a national certification exam, allows the board to establish a grading procedure, interview an applicant and issue a certificate to an individual who is certified in another state or country where the qualifications are equivalent; further providing for disciplinary proceedings, for penalties and for complaint procedure and hearings; providing for the board to establish expiration on certificates and renewal fees; further providing for the board to promulgate any regulations necessary to implement this act, provides for severability, for repeals and for effective date; and making editorial changes.
 Changes the section number for the section that asserts this act shall take effect immediately.
 Effective in 60 days.

-Reported as committed Senate Consumer Protection & Professional Licensure Committee, and read first time, 9/17/2024
+Reported as committed from House Professional Licensure Committee, read first time, laid on the table, and Removed from table, 10/9/2024

 Upcoming Meetings of Interest

-Some House Committee meetings and session can be viewed online at: https://www.pahouse.net/LegisTrak/CommitteeMeetings
+Some House Committee meetings and sessions can be viewed online at: https://www.pahouse.net/LegisTrak/CommitteeMeetings

-Senate Committee meetings and session can be streamed at: https://www.pasenategop.com/watch/
+Senate Committee meetings and sessions can be streamed at: https://www.pasenategop.com/watch/

 Fall 2024 House Session Schedule (Subject to Change)